datu925/electric-machines/README.md

 For Computing For Good project energy-efficient-household-rewiring

-The following is more of a long-term plan and should not be considered accurate documentation.

 ## Data Pipeline

 The data pipeline will eventually take a list of URLs, retrieve web content, extract tables/text, parse, and return records fit to our schema.
 For now, we have coverage of only some of these steps.